dhruvil009/Game-of-Life/Results.md

 During this experiment, we have observed five main threats to our validity.
 <br> <br>
 When we conducted unit testing on all our 3 languages, we didn’t granularize to the operations being performed in each iteration.
+This may mean that there is some difference in our executions for the intra-generation operations between the three languages.
 <br> <br>
 We also didn’t conduct research into the parameters used conducting a coding experiment with human subjects.
 The parameters we used while taking notes: Time taken to debug, Number of bugs found, Number of bus fixed; these were based on our experience, thus are subjective.
 <br> <br>